 - Manage vendors for billing and coordinate payment

 As attendees, we leave an event and tend to think it’s over.
-As a host and as a corporate event planner, the work is not done.
+As a host and as a planner, the work is not done.
 After the event, your event planner should:

 - Ensure all vendor agreements are met and payment handled